This is how to save hundreds off your car insurance

 OhMyDosh which is a great cashback site that is free to use.
 Search their site before you commit to anything and see how much money you could get back.

 Quidco is another great cashback site to check out.
-We love them because they are easy to use and they pay quickly once you’ve purchased.
+We love them because they are easy to use and they pay quickly once you’ve purchased them.

-If you’re lugging the kids to and from gymnastics and only do the school run, then those tinted windows and fat boy tyres your brother in law talked you into are properly a bad idea.
-Apart from security, and changes made to a car will be added on to your insurance premium.
+If you’re lugging the kids to and from gymnastics and only do the school run, then those tinted windows and fat boy tyres your brother-in-law talked you into are properly a bad idea.
+Apart from security, changes made to a car will be added to your insurance premium.

 The best way to save?
 Add extras like an alarm or an immobilizer and watch your premium drop considerably.